 amend, adjust and refine the roles of Contributors and Maintainers listed in Section 4.b., create new roles and publicly document responsibilities and expectations for such roles, as it sees fit.

-The TSC shall elect a TSC Chair, who will also serve as a voting member of the Governing Board, and is expected to act as a liaison between the Governing Board and technical leadership of OOP.
+The TSC shall elect a TSC Chair, who will also serve as a voting member of the Governing Board, and is expected to act as a liaison between the Governing Board and technical leadership of OOP. .
+The TSC Chair shall be nominated from Premier vendor Members.

 Responsibilities: The TSC is responsible for:

-coordinating the technical direction of OOP;
+coordinating the technical direction of OOP in conformance with the board’s scope and vision guidance;

 approving project proposals (including, but not limited to, incubation, deprecation and changes to a project’s charter or scope) in accordance with a project lifecycle document to be developed, approved and maintained by the TSC;

-designating Top Level Projects;
+designating Top Level Projects; at time of OOP formation, 2 top projects NFVO and SDN-O are identified.
+TSC may enable separate code release for a Top Level Project or coordinate a simultaneous release

 creating sub-committees or working groups to focus on cross-project technical issues or opportunities;

+facilitate cross project and Top Level Projects, synergy, collaboration and technical coordination (API, data Models etc.)

-coordinate technical community engagement with the End User (as defined in Section 6 below) community and with any End User SIGs (as defined in Section 6 below) with respect to requirements, architecture, implementation, use cases, etc.;
+coordinate technical community engagement with the End User TAB majority direction (as communicated by the EU-TAB as an official EU-TAB resolution and reviewed/approved by the board and as further defined in Section 6 below) community and with any End User SIGs (as defined in Section 6 below) with respect to requirements, high level architecture, use cases, etc.;

 communicating with external and industry organizations concerning Project technical matters;